redux-saga/saga-query/README.md

-The docs heavily use [robodux](https://github.com/neurosnap/robodux) and is recommended for usage with `saga-query`.  **It is not required to use `saga-query`.**  I use it for most of my production applications and it will make caching data simple and straight-forward.
+The docs heavily use [robodux](https://github.com/neurosnap/robodux) and is recommended for usage with `saga-query`.  **It is not required to use `saga-query`.**  At this point in time `saga-query` works fine any other libraries like `redux-toolkit` and I didn't want to impose `robodux` on other developers.

+Having said that, I use it for most of my production applications and it will make caching data simple and straight-forward.
 Even for large scale applications, 100% of my redux state is composed of `robodux` slice helpers.